 - Another option is to use Mistings (single-metal users) in assassination squads to support one another, effectively emulating the Mistborn's abilities through teamwork.
 At the beginning of the second book, one such assassin squad nearly gets the betterof Vin, the Mistborn protagonist, though this is because they had a Mistborn in their group pretending to be a mere Misting.

 - The Wheel of Time has the Gholam, a creature engineered to be immune to magic and used as an assassin.
 It's also an immortal vampiric ninja.

-- In Fate Zero, the prequel novels to Fate/stay night, Kiritsugu Emiya is a low-level mage who specializes in killing other mages (well, heretical mages, at least, and anyone else he's been hired to kill).
-He does this by combining magic with technology in ways which most old-fashioned mages would never imagine (such as equipping his familiars with miniature cameras to negate the effects of illusion on their senses) and by having "Origin Bullets" which make the magic in a person's body explode, then fuse the remains back together into an unusable knot.
+- In Fate/Zero, the prequel novels to Fate/stay night, Kiritsugu Emiya is a low-level magus who specializes in killing other magi (well, heretical magi, at least, and anyone else he's been hired to kill).
+He does this by combining magic with technology in ways which most old-fashioned magi would never imagine (such as equipping his familiars with miniature cameras to negate the effects of illusion on their senses) and by having "Origin Bullets" which make the magic in a person's body explode, then fuse the remains back together into an unusable knot.